brianom95/brianom95.github.io/_posts/2022-06-24-shannon-source-to-sea.md

 After visiting the Shannon Pot, it was already 3:30pm when I unloaded the boat in Dowra.
 Exceptionally low river levels made it difficult to get on the water and to get going.
 The first 3km were so low that much had to be walked.
 It was scrapey, slow and frustrating but eventually eased as I approached Lough Allen.
 Then came the wind.

 Lough Allen was intense.
 A strong wind from the south west crashed waves into my boat for the entirety.
 It pushed me to the east bank which added distance and rockier sections.
-Rounding a central headland was a fight to stay on line, with waves breaking on top of my spray deck.
+Rounding a central headland was a fight to stay on line, with waves breaking on top of my spraydeck.
 Progress was slow against the wind with more hours than I anticipated on that lake.
 Finally I could see the end.

-Next was a 6km canal which includes three portages.
+Next was a 6km canal which included three portages.
 The wind wasn't as much of an issue in here and the rain even stopped.
 Now the fun of lugging this 40kg weight around could begin.
-It was definitely not easy, especially one terribly designed set of stairs in particular, but with some patience I made it.
+It was definitely not easy, especially one terribly designed set of stairs, but with some patience I made it.
 Embarrassingly, I almost capsized while climbing back in at one point, and I was desperately afraid of losing the small pins which were critical to the wheels, but all was okay.
 Halfway through my third and final walk of this canal I saw a perfect grassy spot to camp and decided to park it here.
 Not as far as I would have liked but it had been six difficult hours and was getting late.

 Two other kayakers had been exploring the river below and camped in the same spot.
 An unplanned evening of stories over dinner was a great surprise.
 Everything from adventures in the snowy Northwest Territories of Canada, to homemade bows & arrows.
 I slept well that night, tired but happy that I had persevered through physically and mentally difficult conditions.